SeanCassiere/L5-ACS-Portfolio/README.md

 # L5-ACS-Portfolio
+Uses
+- HTML5

--Using HTML5 & CSS3
+- CSS3
+- JavaScript
+- JQuery
+- JSON

-## Devloped to use during the ICT for Advance Clide Side Development
+### Developed for use during the In-Class-Test for Advance Client-Side Web Development.